Request Tracing Configuration

 Determines how long before Request Tracing messages are removed.
 This field is specified in the format "%d %h %m %s" where % is an integer.
 Any of the units can also be omitted.

-Aside from this configuration settings, you can also define which notifiers will be used to relay the request tracing events by moving them to the Active Notifiers box.
+Aside from this configuration settings, you can also define which notifiers will be used to relay the request tracing events by moving them to the Selected Notifiers box.

 From the Command Line